-- can tell you whether an international social security agreement between Australia and another country may be able to help you get an Australian pension, and
+- tell you if a social security agreement between Australia and another country may be able to help you get an Australian pension, and

-International Services has staff available who can speak a range of languages, but you may wish to use our Interpreter Services.
+We have staff available who can speak a range of languages, or you may wish to use our interpreter services.